-Bicycle riding is permitted only on the towpath.
+Bicycle riding is permitted on the canal towpath, Western Maryland Rail Trail, Capital Crescent Trail, and Berma Road - biking is not permitted on hiking trails or off trail.
 The surface of the towpath is for the most part an even hard-packed dirt trail.
 The towpath can be very muddy following heavy rain.
 Bicyclists should carry tools for repairs.
-All hikers and bikers must yield the right of way to horses.

 Please follow these basic biking regulations:

 · 15 MPH maximum speed limit on towpath